Walk to End Alzheimer's set for Sept. 17

 In Illinois alone, there are more than 230,000 people living with the disease and 383,000 caregivers.

-Prefacing the walk on Sept.
-17, Knack Brewing & Fermentations and the Walk to End Alzheimer’s® will host Brews & Buds from 4 to 7 p.m., Sept.
+Prefacing the walk on Sept., Knack Brewing & Fermentations and the Walk to End Alzheimer’s® will host Brews & Buds from 4-7 p.m.
+Sept.
 14 at Knack Brewing, 789 McMullen Ave., Kankakee.